“Where ya been, Trev?” my roommate Bill asked as I returned to our dorm room around noon. “Out catting around with the frat boys?”

 Jack laughed.
 “I crushed on Tim all through junior year English.
 I was even his understudy for Shakespeare’s ‘Midsummer’s Night Dream.’
 He changed roles and paid attention to me for the first time.
 I couldn’t help myself.”

-“I ended up in his bed that night and had a wet dream.
+“I ended up in his bed that night.
+I had a wet dream.
 In the morning I thought the dream was real.
 Tim had done nothing.
 When I said I loved him, he said he’d try to love me back.
 It was crazy.
 Everyone in school knew.”

 “I can’t believe he’s dead.
 Part of me wants to breakdown and cry.
 I know Tim would punch and tell me to be a man.
 It’s like I can’t be gay about it.”